-- c.
+- a.
+Call and preside at all regular and special meetings of the Senate in the absence of the Chair. - b.
+Chair meetings of the Executive Committee in the absence of the Chair. - c.
 Oversee the maintenance and distribution of agendas, minutes, and voting records and other public documents of the Senate, and of the standing committees of JFA, including the annual reports of the standing committees. - d.
 Serve as faculty regent on the SJU Board of Regents (if Vice-Chair's locus of appointment is SJU) or serve as faculty trustee on the CSB Board of Trustees (if the Vice-Chair's locus of appointment is CSB). - e.
 In order to carry out his/her duties, the Vice-Chair will receive two-sixths release time.